JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Determines whether this range's story is the same as a specified range's story.

 ```
-FUNCTION CTextRange2.InStory (BYVAL pRange AS ITextRange2 PTR) AS LONG
+FUNCTION InStory (BYVAL pRange AS ITextRange2 PTR) AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->InStory(m_pTextRange2, pRange, @Value))
    RETURN Value